-Online Learning Powered by Flexible Residential Experiences
+Online Learning Powered by Flexible Residential Conferences

 Residential conferences for our online programs are held at the start of each semester, both for in-person learning and to introduce courses for the first term of that semester.
-For most online degree programs, these conferences are held at locations in the San Francisco Bay Area.

 New students in the M.S and Ph.D. in Mind-Body Medicine attend a 1-day residential orientation and 5-day residential conference, and continuing students attend at least three additional 5-day residential conferences in August and January.
 Students may attend additional residential conference days if required for the courses in their program plans.